Using Dedicated Load Balancers (Entry Level)

 • Source: Set it to the VPC CIDR block.

-• Destination: If you keep the default value, 0.0.0.0/0, traffic will be allowed for all destination IP addresses.
+• Destination: Enter a destination address allowed in this direction.
+If you keep the default value, 0.0.0.0/0, traffic will be allowed for all destination IP addresses.

 7. Click OK.